icmx/just-monorepo/HOWTO.md

 These values above are the same for all the 4 sub-packages for now.

 Each sub-package should now have an entry point file `src/index.ts`.
-It could be left empty for now:
+It could be empty for now:

 ```diff
   just-monorepo/